-As of December 31, 2023, we owned 21 families of U.S. and foreign patents and patent applications generally covering our AOC product platform.
-These families include 26 issued U.S. patents, five issued foreign patents, 26 pending U.S. patent applications, two pending PCT patent applications and 104 pending foreign patent applications in Europe, Australia, Canada, China, Israel, Hong Kong, Japan, South Korea, Mexico, Singapore, New Zealand, and Taiwan, relating to key aspects and components of our AOC product platform systems.
+As of December 31, 2024, we owned 29 families of U.S. and foreign patents and patent applications generally covering our AOC product platform.
+These families include 37 issued U.S. patents, 26 granted foreign patents, 30 pending U.S. patent applications, 4 pending PCT patent applications and 133 pending foreign patent applications in Europe, Australia, Brazil, Canada, China, Israel, Hong Kong, Japan, South Korea, Mexico, Singapore, New Zealand, and Taiwan, relating to key aspects and components of our AOC product platform systems.
 Our patent applications contain claims covering (i) proprietary antibodies; (ii) proprietary oligonucleotide chemical structures; (iii) proprietary oligonucleotide sequences; (iv) proprietary AOC structures; and (v) methods for manufacturing and using our AOC technologies.
 Some of these AOC platform cases generically cover our various product candidates.
-The issued U.S. patents and any U.S. patents issuing from our pending U.S. patent applications are expected to expire between 2037 and 2044.
-We have one patent family licensed from the University of Alberta, which includes one issued U.S. patent, two pending U.S. patent applications, two granted foreign patents, and six pending applications in Europe, Canada, China, Japan, South Korea and Hong Kong.
+The issued U.S. patents and any U.S. patents issuing from our pending U.S. patent applications are expected to expire between 2037 and 2045.
+We have one patent family licensed from the University of Alberta, which includes 2 issued U.S. patent, one pending U.S. patent application, 4 granted foreign patents, and six pending applications in Europe, Canada, China, Japan, South Korea and Hong Kong.
+We also have one patent family licensed from GenAhead Bio Inc, which includes 2 pending U.S. applications, 4 granted foreign patents, and 3 pending applications in Europe, China, and Japan.

 The term of individual patents depends upon the laws of the countries in which they are obtained.
 In most countries in which we file, the patent term is 20 years from the earliest date of filing of a non-provisional patent application.
 However, the term of United States patents may be extended for delays incurred due to compliance with the FDA requirements or by delays encountered during prosecution that are caused by the USPTO.
 For example, for drugs that are regulated by the FDA under the Hatch-Waxman Act, it is permitted to extend the term of a patent that covers such drug for up to five years beyond the normal expiration date of the patent.
 In the future, if and when our biopharmaceutical product candidates receive FDA approval, we expect to apply for patent term extensions on patents covering those product candidates.
 We intend to seek patent term extensions to any of our issued patents in any jurisdiction where these are available; however, there is no guarantee that the applicable authorities, including the USPTO and FDA, will agree with our assessment of whether such extensions should be granted, and even if granted, the length of such extensions.
-If patents are issued on our pending patent applications, the resulting patents are projected to expire on dates ranging from 2037 to 2044, unless we receive patent term extension or patent term adjustment, or both.
+If patents are issued on our pending patent applications, the resulting patents are projected to expire on dates ranging from 2037 to 2045, unless we receive patent term extension or patent term adjustment, or both.